jvalle58/DATS-6103-Project-2/README.md

 ### Preparing our Data

 Our data can be picked up at the [Bureau of Economic Analysis](https://apps.bea.gov/regional/downloadzip.cfm) as CSV files.
 Before we can proceed with our project though, we have to take some steps toward cleaning up our data.
 In particular, it must be emphasized that the BEA, for statistical purposes, occasionally labeled one or more cities with an adjacent county.
 Therefore, some counties may report higher figures for population, income, and GDP because of those affiliated cities.
 For example, while Fairfax City and Falls Church are independent cities, in both of our data sets we notice how the BEA included these two cities under Fairfax County.
-Equally important, this should not be conflated with any cities that already present their own separate figures, such as Alexandria and Virginia Beach.
+Equally important, this should not be conflated with any cities that already present their own figures, such as Alexandria and Virginia Beach.

 Additionally, in our GDP by industry data set, we see how some areas did not report any figures for certain industries, regardless of the year.
 To resolve this, we can isolate our industries of interest by consolidating some under one description for simplicity purposes.
 For instance, we can analyze the trade industry without having to separate wholesale and retail trade from each other.
 In doing so, we can add the individual industries together to obtain the total GDP values for each area from 2001 to 2018, and avoid reporting aggregate figures that may not account for certain sectors.